J&J Faces Talcum Powder Lawsuit in UK Brought By More Than 3,000 Plaintiffs

 U.S. Talcum Powder Lawsuits

-In the U.S., three separate talcum powder bellwether trials are preparing to go to trial in California.
+In the U.S., three separate talcum powder bellwether lawsuits are being prepared to go to trial in California.
 The first of the three trials will begin on November 3 and is expected to last about four weeks.
 It will immediately be followed by two other similar trials.

 All talcum powder ovarian cancer lawsuits filed at the federal level are centralized in the U.S. District Court for the District of New Jersey, where U.S. District Judge Michael Shipp is leading the litigation through pretrial proceedings in preparation for federal bellwether trials.